Singapore confirms 5 new cases of COVID-19; 1 more patient discharged

 MOH added that investigations and contact tracing have uncovered links between previously announced and new cases.

+READ: COVID-19 to have 'significant' impact on economy: PM Lee Hsien Loong

-It added that three of the confirmed cases (Cases 30, 36 and 39) are linked to the private business meeting held at Grand Hyatt Singapore from 20 to 22 January.
+It added that three of the confirmed cases - cases 30, 36 and 39 - are linked to the private business meeting held at Grand Hyatt Singapore from Jan 20 to 22.

 Investigations on these clusters are ongoing, said MOH.